artefactual/atom-docs/user-manual/add-edit-content/functions.rst

 for Describing Functions*.
-In the overview to the standard, they point out the value that the description of functions can have, noting that it can play a "vital role" in explaining the provenance of records by "placing them more securily in the context of their creation and use."
-Understanding how and wny records were created, what purpose or function they were designed to fulfil, and how they relate to other records created by the same organization can be essential for properly interpreting archival materials.
+In the overview to the standard, they point out the value that the description of functions can have, noting that it can play a "vital role" in explaining the provenance of records by "placing them more securely in the context of their creation and use."
+Understanding how and why records were created, what purpose or function they were designed to fulfill, and how they relate to other records created by the same organization can be essential for properly interpreting archival materials.
 The ICA notes: